TUdby/RSA-Educational/README.md

 understand what is going on or how to code it.
 In the next few sections we will
 cover:

- - what the phi function is
+ - What the phi function is.
- - why e is 'undone' by d mod n
+ - Why e is 'undone' by d mod n.
- - how the extended euclidean algorithm works and how it gives us our inverse
+ - How the extended euclidean algorithm works and is used to give us inverses in modular arithmetic.

 After this, we will understand basic RSA and will look at some code.
 But before we move on to those sections, we need to understand what the "trapdoor" is with RSA.
 By trapdoor, we mean the information that someone can encrypt without knowing, but must know in order to decrypt.
-Thus, while we know the trapdoor because we are the ones who created it, hackers need to search an obscenely large amount of time to find it.
+While we know the trapdoor because we are the ones who created it, hackers need to search an obscenely large amount of time to find it.
 If found, the trapdoor will let people into our encrypted messages.

-The trapdoor in RSA is the relationship between our primes, p and q, and the semiprime created by multiplying them together (n).
+The trapdoor in RSA is the relationship between our primes, p and q, and the semiprime created by multiplying them together, n.
 It turns out that traditional computers and algorithms struggle immensely in breaking a large semiprime into its primes.

 Notice that p and q are used to create phi of n.
 In turn, phi of n is used to create the decryption exponent d.
-The way we use the primes to do this is not something that can be extrapolated if we only know the semiprime.
+However, the only connection to our primes that is made public is our semiprime n.
+Hackers need figure out how to efficiently break a large semiprime into the primes in order to find phi of n, and with it,
+d.
 The encryption exponent uses the semiprime to encrypt, but unless it is found out how to break the semiprime into its primes, the decryption algorithm will not be found.
 This is the trapdoor of RSA.

 ## 4. Eulers Totient (The Phi Function)